B-mccullum/B-McCullum/README.md

 Hi there 👋

-I am a DevOps Engineer with expertise in AWS, Microsoft Azure, Linux, Python, Cybersecurity, CI/CD, and Terraform.
-I have nearly 10 years of experience as an Air Force Veteran, and I hold a Bachelor's Degree in Nursing with experience working in hospital and clinical settings.
-Additionally, I possess skills in Healthcare Information Technology (HIT), Medication Therapy Management Systems, and Electronic Health Records (EHR).

-My ultimate goal is to leverage my diverse background and technical skills to contribute immediately and make a positive impact within an organization.
+A passionate and enthusiastic Junior DevOps Engineer with hands-on experience in Amazon Web Services (AWS), including key services like Lambda, S3, ELB, RDS, API Gateway, and AWS CloudFront.
+Proficient in the application of Cloud Development, Infrastructure, Visual Studio code, cloud 9, Formation & Computing, and comfortable working in a Linux OS environment.
+Practical understanding of infrastructure as code (IaC) tools, primarily Terraform, and containerization technologies such as Docker and Kubernetes.
+Proficient in Python programming, with a strong ability to leverage Shell Scripting for automation tasks.
+Experience in establishing CI/CD pipelines using GitHub CI/CD and adept at leveraging Cloud9 AWS for testing and development.
+Demonstrated ability to solve problems, automate processes, continuously improve systems, and collaborate cross-functionally.

 Find out more about me & feel free to connect with me here: